 Locusts are simply grasshoppers that are in a swarming phase.
 Specifically, they are certain species of “short horned grasshoppers” that are usually loners, but sometimes, when conditions are right, start to breed like there is no tomorrow and swarm in huge numbers, causing the type of thing people call a “plague of locusts.”
 See more about locusts.

-Since grasshoppers are edible, locusts are too, and although swarms of locusts, which cause great devastation to crops, are Actually, swarms arose in Africa and the Middle East as recently as 2004. not as common today, in the past, even while they were eating all the crops, they provided a source of food.
-Some biblical scholars even believe that the "manna" from heaven that God gave to the wandering Israelites were actually locusts, but the evidence doesn't really fit.
+Since grasshoppers are edible, locusts are too, and although swarms of locusts, which cause great devastation to crops, are not as common today, in the past, even while they were eating all the crops, they provided a source of food.
+Some biblical scholars even believe that the “manna” from heaven that God gave to the wandering Israelites were actually locusts, but the evidence doesn’t really fit.
 And, yes, eating grasshoppers and locusts goes back at least that far.

 Leviticus 11:22 list grasshoppers among the four insects permissible to eat: